 Getting fit and in shape is on the top of the list of New Year’s resolution.
 While we all know how important exercise is for our health and well being, live, work, family and fatigue often get in the way.
 However, there are some people out there who just stick to their fitness routine.
-They just stay motivated.
+They seem to just stay motivated to workout.
 What’s their secret?

 To get our – whatever number of try – of New Year’s resolution on a better start this time, I asked some of those motivated fitness experts

-What is your most important advice/secret how to get fit and stay to the fitness routine beyond the first weeks of the New Year?
+What is your most important advice how to get fit and stay motivated to workout?
+Is there a secret to keep the fitness routine beyond the first weeks of the New Year?
+If so, what is it?

-Jessica Jamenga, at Elegantly Dressed and Stylish has this advice.
+Jessica from Elegantly Dressed and Stylish has this advice to stay motivated to workout.

 The best advice I could give your readers is to find activities or sports they enjoy.
 I find that if I enjoy swimming, or weight lifting, I am going to stick with it.
 If you find yourself dreading your routine, or not looking forward to working out, then it will just “fall by the wayside”.
 Variety is also the key.
 I find that if I just go to the gym and walk on the treadmill, after awhile, it may be boring.
 Find various activities and mix them up: weight train/elipitcal/spin class.